 Mechanical damage to a battery can be dangerous, and a puncture or large force applied to a battery causes a serious risk of fire.
 To avoid this, your battery should be shielded from mechanical damage while you operate it.
 Secure your battery to your robot, so that it does not move or fall off while the robot moves.
 You should also build a compartment for the battery to be placed in, so that accidental collisions do not damage the battery.

 When the battery has been almost completely discharged, the Power Board will automatically turn off and the LED marked “Power / Flat Battery Indicator” in the diagram will flash red and green.
-You should immediately disconnect the battery, and begin charging it.
-You should keep your second battery charged, so that you can immediately switch to using it.
+You should immediately disconnect the battery.
+Flat batteries should be given to a facilitator in exchange for a freshly charged battery.